dyrector-io/dyrectorio/CONTRIBUTING.md

 # Contributing

-We'd love you to contribute to dyrectorio platform.
-We want contribution to dyrectorio to be fun, enjoyable, and educational for anyone and everyone.
+We'd love you to contribute to dyrector.io platform.
+We want contribution to dyrector.io to be fun, enjoyable, and educational for anyone and everyone.
 All contributions are welcome, including issues, new docs as well as updates and tweaks, blog posts, workshops, and more.

 ## How to Start?